finite-element/finite-element-course/doc/source/L5_convergence.rst

             allowfullscreen></iframe>

     Imperial students can also `watch this video on Panopto <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=256886bb-d6bd-41fa-916a-ac8f0126b14b>`_

-Céa's lemma gives us error estimates in the norm of the space where the variational problem is defined, where the continuity and coercivity results hold.
-In the case of the Helmholtz problem, this is `H^1`.
-We would also like estimates of the error in the `L^2` norm, and it will turn out that these will have a more rapid convergence rate as `h\to 0`.

 To do this we quote the following without proof.